matsonj/nba-monte-carlo/evidence/pages/nba/in-season tournament/index.md

 ## Standings

-_It should be noted that predicted results do not have tiebreakers applied._
+_It should be noted that predicted results have tiebreakers approximated._
 <Tabs>
     <Tab label="East">